UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

 ## Get within the university networks

 Bianca has sensitive data.
-To protect this data from leaking,
+To protect this data,
-Bianca can only be access from within the
-Swedish university networks.
+Bianca is accessible from all Swedish university networks.
-These networks together are called [SUNET](https://www.sunet.se/).

-One cannot access Bianca outside of SUNET.
+To be precise, to connect to Bianca one needs to so from a [SUNET](https://www.sunet.se/) Internet Protocol ('IP') address.

-Hence, one must get inside SUNET first.
+Due to this, the first step to access Bianca is to get an IP that is inside SUNET first.
 There are these ways to do this:

 - Physically move inside SUNET
-- Use a virtual private network
+- Use a VPN (a 'virtual private network')
 - Use an HPC cluster within SUNET

 Each of these three ways are described below.